Hennepin-County/MAXIS-scripts/README.md

 ---
 State Administrators
 ---
-As of Jan 27th 2016, there is only no state administrator and one backup for the MAXIS BlueZone Scripts project:
+As of Jan 27th 2016, there is no state administrator and one backup for the MAXIS BlueZone Scripts project:
 * **[Veronica Cary](mailto:Veronica.Cary@state.mn.us)**: Technical Consultant (backup)

 In addition to our state administrators, numerous county/tribal agency personnel are involved in much of the writing and testing of BlueZone Scripts.
 Their contribution is appreciated!